riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/60_methods/methods.md

 ## Your Task

-Add four methods one for each of the four basic arithmetic operations that:
+Add four methods, one for each of the four basic arithmetic operations, that:

 - Take no parameters and return `void`
 - Are called `Add`, `Subtract`, `Multiply`, and `Divide`